wazuh/wazuh-documentation/source/cloud-service/cold-storage/index.rst

 .. note::
    See the :ref:`Wazuh Cloud CLI <cloud_wazuh_cloud_cli>` section to learn how to list and download your cold storage automatically.

-Follow these steps to get access to your cold storage:
+As an example, we describe below the steps to follow in order to list the files of your cold storage:

 1. Before your start using the Wazuh Cloud API, you need an API key.
 To generate your API key, see the :ref:`Authentication <cloud_apis_auth>` section.